cassmastern/lers-sandbox/docs/gloss_networking.md

 # Glossary of Networking Terms

-This glossary covers foundational computer networking terminology, from IP addressing and routing to transport protocols and topologies.
+This glossary covers computer networking terminology, from IP addressing and routing to transport protocols and topologies.
 Several terms here underpin OSS functionality, especially in service delivery and infrastructure monitoring.

 | **Term** | **Explanation** |
 |---------|------------------|